 Brake Master Cylinder Ports

-Primary piston cup seals are located on the pedal side of the master cylinder and the secondary seals toward the front of the vehicle.
+Primary piston cup seals are located on the pedal side of the master cylinder, and the secondary seals are toward the front of the vehicle.
 An O-ring at the rear of the primary piston prevents fluid from leaking into the brake booster.
 When brake fluid leaks past this seal or o-ring, it can be seen under the master cylinder on the vacuum booster shell.